 What is even worse about the game’s design is that, despite having Metroidvania elements like gaining new abilities to access new areas, these new abilities do not help you traverse older areas at all.
 In a well designed game, the older areas would be designed to become easier and more convenient once you gain the ability to double jump or wall jump.
 However, the ability to wall jump never helps you get by a segment where you need to make a precise jump over a large spike pillar while land in a hole with spikes on both sides while making sure you don’t even touch one pixel of them.
 You have this room right before you get your new powerup though, and in case you decide to go back in order to find those moneybag collectables that the game expect s you to find for no reason, you have to go through that annoying and tedious jump again.

 The final nail in this game’s coffin was the nasty trick it pulls in its ending.
 Once I got to the final area of the game, I came to a two way point with two doors.
 One of them said to only go in one direction and not to go in the other.
 Given natural curiosity, I went in the one it told me not to, which just got me an ending screen telling me I “lost the game.”
 Normally this would just be a nonstandard game over screen and you’d be put back at the previous save point.
-Here however, it over rights your save data and makes you start the game from the beginning.
+Here however, it overwrites your save data and makes you start the game from the beginning.
 Yes the game punishes you for daring to think outside the box.
 Just do everything for the sake of doing so without question.

 What is even worse is that there is a money bag in that room that triggers said ending, but when I played it, collecting a certain item in the middle of the room caused the ending to proc before I could get the money bag.
 That means that if I wanted to complete the game 100%, I’d need to get this ending again to get the money bag, and play through it once more after that for the good ending.
 Spoiler alert, the ending is that you win the game, how riveting!